Liver 14 is the fourteenth and last point along the main acupuncture channel of the Liver and is:

-I find this point often excellent for Lung problems caused by anger and frustration, when I might use it with Lung 1.
+I find Liver 14 often excellent for Lung problems caused by anger and frustration, when I might use it with Lung 1.

 For liver organ disease or where the liver organ seems lethargic, I might use it with the Liver entry point, Liver 1 when it sometimes helps people renew their faith in life.

 Hence, perhaps, the translation into English of its name ‘Gate of Hope‘.
 This gives additional insight to the spirit of the point.

 To find out about the Liver in Chinese medicine, click here.

 Click to find out about the Liver in WESTERN medicine.

 Stay in Touch!

 No spam, only notifications about new articles and updates.

 The Ancient Way to Deal with Burnout and Exhaustion.